Poofjunior/HardwareModules/QuadratureEncoder/README.md

 ========

 Quadrature Rotary Encoders output a grey coded waveform when spun.
-This pattern can be easily decrypted by a four-state finite-state machine implemented in digital logic.
+This pattern can be decrypted by a four-state finite-state machine implemented in digital logic.

 ![Encoder Waveform](http://joshuavasquez.com/docs/assets/img/Tutorials/OpticalRotaryEncoderTheory/waveformCropped.png)